openoms/bitcoin-tutorials/joinmarket/README.md

 Testing on a RPi4 4GB with RaspiBlitz v1.3

-Open the [Tor browser](https://www.torproject.org/download/) and check out the current fees and available liquidity in the JoinMarket order book: https://joinmarket.me/ob/
+The current fees and available liquidity can be seen in the JoinMarket order book on https://joinmarket.me/ob/.
+When installed can also check:
+`$ python ~/joinmarket-clientserver/scripts/obwatch/ob-watcher.py `

 ### Prerequisite